A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 Hardware monitoring is the only way to safeguard against the failure of a device.
 Using a proactive hardware monitoring solution like SolarWinds Server & Application Monitor, Datadog Infrastructure Monitoring, and Paessler PRTG Network Monitor can help to minimize the rise of a node failing and halting productivity.

-These tools each have their own dashboards to oversee hardware performance and an alerts system to compliment real-time monitoring efforts.
+These tools each have their own dashboards to oversee hardware performance metrics and an alerts system to compliment real-time monitoring efforts.
 Whether you are an SME or a large organization, both tools have the bandwidth to manage hardware performance at scale.

-Hardware Monitoring FAQs
+PC & Hardware Monitoring Software FAQs

 ⭐Is Open Hardware Monitor safe?